 About

-In 2022, I graduated from California State University, Fullerton with a BA in Psychology and minor in Human Services, receiving Summa Cum Laude honors for both.
+In 2022, I graduated from California State University, Fullerton with a B.A. in Psychology and minor in Human Services, receiving Summa Cum Laude honors for both.
 During my time as an undergraduate, I became heavily involved in various research labs where I discovered a passion for scientific research.

 Share